AlexAba/TourOpApp/README.txt

-This is application in which i show my knowledges of C++ and OOP.
+This is application in which I show my knowledges of C++ and OOP.

 Use Visual Studio to start up this application.
 If you want to use GCC compiler the best way is to add all .cpp and .h files from TourOpAppVS to you directory and alter next things: